ruthpohrp/tp/docs/DeveloperGuide.md

 This ObservableList will have its Events sorted chronologically.
 This ObservableList is unmodifiable as part of defensive programming to prevent other classes from adding or deleting events from the ObservableList.

-### List Free Slots Command - Galvin
+### List Free Slots Feature

 #### Description
-The `ListFreeSlotsCommand` class is a command that lists all the free slots in the schedule starting from 0000 of today to 2359 of day with the last event/blocked slot.
+The List Free Slots Feature allows users to list down all free slots in the schedule starting from 0000 of today to 2359 of day with the last event/blocked slot.

 #### Implementation
+This feature introduces a new command called `ListFreeSlotsCommand`.

 The `ListFreeSlotsCommand` class has one field `today` of type `Date`.
 This field is necessary to allow testing, where a specific date can be passed in to the `ListFreeSlotsCommand`.

 ![](images/ListFreeSlotsCommand.png)